 - An “Alcohol Warning” message is not a fail.
 It means that a low level of alcohol was discovered on your breath.
 This could be the result of eating something with a small alcohol content.
 Rinse your mouth with water and test again.

 - If the device detects a sufficient amount of alcohol, the “Fail” message will appear, and the device will go into temporary lockout.
 This means you must wait a period of time before your next test.
-The lockout period varies by province, and could be between 5 minutes and 24 hours.
+The first lockout period is 5 minutes and then every 15 minutes thereafter.
 A screen message will tell you when the temporary lockout will end.